mfonner/dotfiles/README.md

 # dotfiles
-My dot files for Vim/Zsh/etc.
+My ever-changing dot files for Vim/Zsh/etc.

-I'm currently using Oh My Zsh with iTerm for work and have migrated to Archcraft for personal projects, though I try and keep the dotfiles as similar as possible.
+I'm currently using bash on WSL 2 running Ubuntu.
+My editor has also changed to [LunarVim](https://www.lunarvim.org/).
+It's easier to manage and I'm using it's default configuration as that's what my custom config for neovim basically did anyway.